zeroincombenze/tools/z0bug_odoo/egg-info/description.rst

 Zeroincombenze® continuous testing for odoo
 -------------------------------------------

-This package is an plug-in of **zerobug** and aim to easily create odoo tests.
+This package is an plug-in of **zerobug** package and aim to easily create odoo tests.

 It replaces OCA MQT with some nice additional features.